AyaLukeloCapstone/TinyLLaVA-Med-F/README.md

 ### 1. Evaluation by Benchmark Datasets (SLAKE, VQA-RAD, PathVQA)

-Three Medical VQA datasets are considered in our experiments, including VQA-Rad, SLAKE, Pathology-VQA.
+Three Medical VQA datasets are considered in our experiments, including VQA-Rad, SLAKE, and Pathology-VQA.
 We use VQA-Rad as the running example to illustrate how TinyLLaVA-Med-F is applied to a downstream scenario.

 #### - Download Medical VQA Data